nagan319/recreating-ML-history/1 Rumelhart.md

 Although the loss is a scalar value, it's still mathematicallly possible to take its gradient with respect to a vector or matrix.

+The gradient with respect to each node in the